ossc-db/pg_plan_advsr/README.md

 	(16 rows)

-After tuning: the top join method changed from Hash Join to Nested loop.
+After tuning: the topmost join method is changed from Hash Join to Nested loop.
+The execution time changed 329 ms -> 34 ms.

 	                                                        QUERY PLAN